alexpreynolds/kmer-collapse/README.md

 }
 ```

+In this usage example, `WAAAAAAAAA` can expand to `AAAAAAAAAA` and `TAAAAAAAAA`, while `ASAAAAAAAA` can expand to `ACAAAAAAAA` and `AGAAAAAAAA`, covering the input set.
+This encoding is the smallest set of strings that covers the original input, when using IUPAC mapping.

 ## Notes

 This has not been tested with any kmer sets but those examples provided.
 However, it aims to be scalable by pruning combinations of sub-kmers along the way, which would otherwise yield incorrect encodings.
 This also uses a trie for faster prefix testing.
 If futher performance is needed, some easy wins would be to cache sub-kmer tests, since most of these test outcomes would be redundant.